 The Vineyard Tour

-Due to COVID restrictions we will not be offering guided tours this season and all tours will be self-guided .
-We will have guidebooks which take you around a signposted Vine Trail from the first fields planted back in 1996 through to the top of the vineyard with beautiful views out over the Eastern Isles.
+The vineyard tours are self-guided - we will welcome you to the vineyard and introduce the site, then set you off with a guidebook which takes you around a signposted Vine Trail from the first fields planted back in 1996 through to the top of the vineyard with beautiful views out over the Eastern Isles.
 The guide will introduce the history of the site, the varieties planted, the viticulture and wine making we undertake here as well as information on the wildlife and our sustainable approach.

 Shop and Visitor Centre

-There are no toilet facilities available for public use on the vineyard whilst renovation works are ongoing - however the nearest public toilets are located just a five minute walk along the track at Higher Town quay.
+We do have a toilet onsite for patrons of the vineyard - the nearest public toilets are located just a five minute walk along the track at Higher Town quay.

 All seating is outdoors and in the open.
 Our opening days are guided by the forecast for the week ahead and hopefully we can avoid rain showers and cloud!
 When the weather forecast is poor - either with rain or strong winds - we will offer alternative opening days for that particular week to coincide with better conditions.